jwcomp4/Movies-ETL/README.md

-# Challenge 8: Extract, Transform, Load
+# Analyzing Movie Data: Extract, Transform, Load

 ## Challenge Overview

-- This challenge synthesizes the work done in the module into two functions.
+- This analysis condenses data cleaning and database loading into two functions.
 - These changes allow for a more efficient runtime and open the possibility to have the Extract, Transform, Load (ETL) process automated for future use.
 - The challenge gives a basic look at how to operationalize the ETL workflow.